-Going forward, the Fund will strive to maximize pension returns, and improve the Fund by enhancing human capital, etc. Currently, the Fund does not have sufficient resources for distribution, and there is a framework for the Finance Department to provide support to the Fund.
-In the future, the Company will work to distribute sufficient resources including the deployment of staff members who have the requisite experience and qualities, and striving to develop such staff, etc., in order for the Fund to be able to fulfill its expected function as asset owner.
+Going forward, the Fund will strive to manage pension assets safely and efficiently in order to ensure benefits in the future, taking into account the best interest of beneficiaries and improve the Fund by enhancing human capital, etc. Currently, the Fund has appointed an investment manager with knowledge and experience in pension asset management and utilizes an asset management consulting firm.
+In addition, the Finance Department provides support to the Fund.
+In the future, the Company will continue working to distribute sufficient resources including the deployment of staff members who have the requisite experience and qualities, and striving to develop such staff, etc., in order for the Fund to be able to fulfill its expected function as asset owner.

-Major decision-making on asset management is conducted and approved by a representative committee in light of deliberation by an Asset Management Committee.
-While the Finance Department provides support as a member of the Asset Management Committee, the representative committee has the Talent Management Department as its core member, and since the Finance Department has no authority to make decisions, the Company believes that this system is able to appropriately manage conflicts of interest.
+Major decision-making on asset management is approved by the Board of Directors and approved or approved for reporting by a Representative Committee in light of deliberation by an Asset Management Committee.
+While the Finance Department provides support as a member of the Asset Management Committee, the Eepresentative Committee has the Talent Management Department as its core member, and since the Finance Department has no authority to make decisions, the Company believes that this system is able to appropriately manage conflicts of interest.